 You do not have to be tech savvy to be a blogger, I certainly am not.
 You can even start a blog for only $3.95 a month.

 One of the ways I learned how to really make income from my blog was by taking the Elite Blog Academy course.
 I can’t recommend it enough.
-They will be open again for registration in February 2017 for EBA 3.0 so you can start saving up if you are interested in the course.
+They are only open once a year so make sure you sign up for the wait list so you can start saving up if you are interested in the course.

 Ruth Soukup, the creator of EBA, actually has some free training videos that she is offering from EBA 2.0.
 You can sign up for that free training to get some great tips.